-The collection information just like fake online shops.
+The collection of information is just like fake online shops.
 It is sometimes difficult to identify which apps are legitimate.
-Use download links found on the retailers' websites instead.
-Moreover, e-commerce optimizes their sites for the mobile experience.
+Use download links found on the retailers’ websites instead.
+Moreover, e-commerce optimizes its sites for the mobile experience.
 You may be better off shopping using your mobile browser.

 Tip 6 – Do Not Use Debit Cards